This post may contain affiliate links. Please read our disclosure policy.

-And really, if somethings this good (and good for me!) then I'm keeping it around even if it has fallen out of fashion.
+And really, if something is this good (and good for me!), then I'm keeping it around even if it has fallen out of fashion.

-I had my first kale caesar about a year ago and instantly realized that there is no other way to eat a caesar salad.
+I had my first kale caesar salad a few years back and instantly realized that there is no other way to eat a caesar salad.
 Seriously, once you go kale caesar you never go back.
 (Man that was bad.
-I'm a little embarrassed for myself right now.)
+I'm a little embarrassed right now.)

-Five reasons why you'll never want to make your caesar salad without kale:
+Five reasons why you'll always want to make a kale caesar salad

 - The curly leaves trap lots of the delicious dressing

 - Because kale is a sturdy green it is actually better when the dressing sits on it for a few minutes.
-Read: it is great to make ahead for a party and won't go soggy
+Read: it is great to make ahead and won't go soggy

 - The crunchy/chewy kale and the creamy dressing were made for each other